sayyidah17/sayyidah17/README.md

 # Hi there, I am Sayyidah 👋
 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=sayyidah17&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

+my name is sayyidah mursyidah, I am from indonesia.
+I am a student and software engineer at a company.
+I am a javascript enthusiast.
+I really like vue js and node js

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...